grid5000/g5k-api/README.md

   `puppet/` directory to know more about the software that should be installed to mirror the production servers.

-* [option2 - the easy way - use a Grid'5000 node as your development server]
+** [option2 - the old way - use a Grid'5000 node as your development server]

   If you don't want to install a mysql server and other dependencies on your machine, you can use one of the Capistrano tasks that are bundled with the